 Your partner is first another human being, more like you than different.
 The “men are from Mars, women from Venus” stuff is an artificial construct.
-We all want love, friendship, and to be safe in the intimacy of a loving relationship — he as much as she.
+We all want love, friendship, and to be safe in the a loving relationship — he as much as she.

 You might ask your man some quiet evening if he feels loved by you, safe in your company, and, if not, what you might do to make that so.
 That ought to start an interesting conversation, don’t you think?

 Written by Isadora Alman MFT, CST Originally appeared on Psychology Today Republished with permission

 Printed here with the author’s permission

 - 18 Charming Things To Tell Your Man To Take His Heart Away